-Prior to its public listing, the Company was 68% owned by Shell Overseas Investments BV ("SOIBV"). a corporation registered under the laws of the Netherlands and 32% owned by Filipino and other foreign shareholders.
+Prior to its public listing, the Company was 68% owned by Shell Overseas Investments BV ("SOIBV"), a corporation registered under the laws of the Netherlands and 32% owned by Filipino and other foreign shareholders.
 The ultimate parent of the Company is Royal Dutch Shell plc. ("RDS"), incorporated in the United Kingdom.
 The Company conducted its initial public offering to list in Philippine Stock Exchange on 03 November 2016.
 The offer was composed of a Primary Offer of 27,500,000 Common Shares and Secondary Offer of 247,500,000 Common Shares with an Over-allotment Option of up to 16,000,000 Common Shares, with an Offer Price of P67.0 (USD1.39) per Share.
 After the IPO, Shell Overseas Investments BV owns 55% of the total outstanding shares of the Company.
-The Company intends to use the net proceeds from the Primary Offer to fund capital expenditure, working capital and general corporate expenses.
-Net proceeds amounted P1.36 (USD 0.03 billion).
+IPO net proceeds of Php1.36B (USD 0.03 billion) were used to fund capital expenditure, working capital and general corporate expenses.

 The Company's registered office, which is also its principal place of business, is located at Shell House, 156 Valero Street, Salcedo Village, Makati City.
 The Company owns an oil refinery in Tabangao, Batangas and various oil depots and installations all over the Philippines.
-The Company has 702 regular employees as at 30 June 2017 (31 December 2016 - 698).
+The Company has 699 regular employees as at 30 September 2017 (31 December 2016 - 698).